The Number e & Binomial Expansion

 Compare \(e^x\) with its derivative — they are the same curve:

-Adjust \(b\) and notice that for most bases, the derivative (dashed) is a different curve from the function (solid).
-But set \(b = 2.72\) (close to \(e\)) and they nearly overlap.
+Adjust \(b\) and observe that for most bases, the derivative (dashed) differs from the function (solid).
+Setting \(b = 2.72\) (close to \(e\)) causes the curves to nearly overlap.
 Only at \(b = e\) exactly are they identical.

 Cheat Sheet